soonick/soonick.github.io/_posts/2018-08-09-passing-by-reference-to-a-thread-in-c.md

 The problem comes from the buffer variable.
 This variable is a _char*_.
 When doInThread exits, the memory from that pointer is released and is free to use again.
 Because we call doInThread 3 times in a row, the same memory is being assigned and released on each call.
 The last value it is assigned is 3.

 The tricky thing is when we create our thread, all arguments are copied to the thread context.
 In this case, the _char*_ is copied to the thread.
 In the thread context, the _char*_ is converted to std::string and used by the talk function.
 The copying of the _char*_ happens right away, but the conversion to _std::string_ can happen some time in the future.
-In the case where we get _333_ the conversion is not done until after the buffer is the to 3, so all threads end up converting to the same value.
+In the case where we get _333_ the conversion is not done until after the buffer is set to 3, so all threads end up converting to the same value.

 This scenario feels to me like hard to avoid, so it is probably a good idea to keep and eye on this automatic conversions when using threads.
 It&#8217;s safer to do the explicit conversion before to be sure: